shirakaba/react-nativescript-site/docs/introduction.md

 ## Is it production-ready?
 ​
-It is feature-equivalent with NativeScript Core, which itself is production-ready (as is React); the question is how well that implementation has been achiever.
+It is feature-equivalent with NativeScript Core, which itself is production-ready (as is React); the question is how well that implementation has been achieved.
 Until users start picking it up and identifying holes in it, we can't be sure.